Case Study: UIUC

-We worked with the University of Illinois to develop several youth wellness initiatives funded by the MacArthur Foundation and the National Science Foundation.
-Our client was the University of Illinois Carle College of Medicine where we worked on an interdisciplinary team to design and implement initiatives for the Youth Wellness Project.
+Funded by the MacArthur Foundation and the National Science Foundation, we worked with the University of Illinois Carle College of Medicine to develop and implement several initiatives for the Youth Wellness Project.

 -